apayne185/CompProgramming-2-Project-/README.md

 cmake ..

-This reads the CMakeLists.txt from the root directory and prepares the build system.
+	•	This reads the CMakeLists.txt file from the root directory and prepares the build system.

 	6. Build the project:

 cmake --build .

 	7. Run the executable:

 ./RecipeManagerExecutable

 ---